 Numato Lab’s 32 Channel Ethernet Relay Module is a versatile product for controlling electrical and electronic devices remotely from a PC over Ethernet link.
 Ease of use and wider operating system compatibility are the primary goals behind this product’s design.
-This simplicity allows use of off-the shelf Terminal Emulation programs such as Hyper Terminal and Tera Term for controlling the module with a simple set of human readable commands through Telnet/Web page.
+This simplicity allows the use of off-the-shelf Terminal Emulation programs such as Hyper Terminal and Tera Term for controlling the module with a simple set of human-readable commands through Telnet/Web page.
 For power users, this module can be controlled by writing programs in various programming languages.

 - Home Automation

 - Garden Equipment Control

 - DIY and Hobby

 - Microcontroller: Microchip PIC18F97J60(1-Mbit Flash Microcontroller with 10Mbps Ethernet communication peripheral)

 - Memory: Microchip 25LC1024 serial EEPROM provides 1024 Kbits of storage for both web pages and nonvolatile configuration options